Business Strategy Consulting in Vancouver

 In Canada, forward-looking metropolitan regions and middle-sized cities that receive adequate support building the next-generation of “hard” and “soft” infrastructures have a realistic hope of securing a “second mover” advantage in a qualitatively different stage of economic and social development.

 That is why strengthening municipal leadership is not only in Canada’s long-term economic interest, it is a strategic imperative.

-As a forward-looking document that examines the complex intersection of three international mega-trends, it is also a useful backgrounder for Developing A Global Mindset: Adopting a Strategic Approach to Knowledge Mobilization.
+As a forward-looking document, it supports the foresight activities (ie., environmental scanning and scenario planning activities) featured in Developing A Global Mindset: Adopting a Strategic Approach to Knowledge Mobilization.

 How this Strategic Intelligence Brief is Structured